Boiling Springs, South Carolina

 Boiling Springs is a census-designated place (CDP) in Spartanburg County, South Carolina, United States.
 The population was 8,219 at the 2010 census.
+In the 2020 census, the population rose to 10,405.

 Namesake

 The area became known as Boiling Springs because of a small spring in its heart that, up until the land was commercially developed, actually appeared as if it were boiling and would sometimes shoot water 6 ft into the air.
 The geyser diminished gradually over the years.
 In the 1930s it had become a shallow, barely bubbling stream and today the water is still.
 The spring is located at the corner of McMillian Boulevard and Highway 9 on the same lot as the Harbor Freight, McDonalds, UPS Store, Duck Donuts, and the Verizon Mobile store.
 Once the land was developed and the shopping center was built, the spring's boil was greatly diminished.
 After the spring was cleaned up and dug out, a small park was built around it with benches, flags, and a memorial to a citizen of Boiling Springs.